SparseVoxelDet: Fully Sparse Voxel Networks for Efficient Event-Based Drone Detection: Method: SparseVoxelDet

-We adapt the Feature Pyramid Network~\citep{lin2017fpn} to the sparse domain.
-The goal is to fuse multi-scale features into a single feature map at stride~4 (the finest backbone level) for high-resolution detection of small objects.
+We adapt the Feature Pyramid Network~\citep{lin2017fpn} to the sparse domain, fusing multi-scale features into a single stride-4 map for detection of small objects.
+How coarse features reach fine resolution controls whether the pyramid preserves the support sparsity the backbone delivers.

 Lateral connections.
-Each backbone output $C_k$ is projected to a common channel dimension ($d=128$) through a $1 \times 1$ sparse submanifold convolution followed by layer normalization:
+Each backbone output $C_k$ is projected to a common channel dimension ($d=128$) through a $1 \times 1$ sparse submanifold convolution followed by the backbone's per-site normalization, also used in the upsampling and output blocks:

-Top-down pathway.
-Features flow from coarse to fine through sparse transpose convolutions (\texttt{SparseConvTranspose3d}) with spatial stride $(1, 2, 2)$, which upsample the spatial dimensions by $2\times$ while preserving the temporal dimension.
+Expansion-free top-down pathway.
+Features flow from coarse to fine through sparse \emph{inverse} convolutions (\texttt{SparseInverseConv3d}), each paired to one of the backbone's stride-$(1, 2, 2)$ downsampling convolutions through a shared indice key that fixes its geometry.
+An inverse convolution restores features exactly onto the stored support of the corresponding earlier stage, creating no output site that the backbone did not already occupy.
 Fused features at each level are obtained via sparse element-wise addition:

+The fused active set is therefore bounded by the stored backbone supports, a property of coordinate sets rather than of learned weights.

+\begin{proposition}[Support preservation] Fix a batch element and let $S_k \subset \mathbb{Z}^3$ be the structural support of backbone level $k$.
+Let $D_k$ denote the cached indice data of the strided convolution from level $k{-}1$ to level $k$: its ordered input and output coordinate rows and their pair tables.
+If the input to \texttt{SparseInverseConv3d} carries its coordinate rows in the cached forward-output order of $D_k$, the layer reuses the reversed pair tables and sets its output coordinate rows to the cached forward-input rows; hence $\mathrm{coords}(\mathrm{SparseInverse}_{D_k}(X)) = S_{k-1}$, independent of its weights.
+Define the top-down recursion $Q_4 = P_4$ and $Q_{k-1} = P_{k-1} + \mathrm{SparseInverse}_{D_k}(Q_k)$ for $k = 4, 3$, where both addition operands are aligned to the cached $S_{k-1}$ row order and the fused tensor is rebuilt on that order carrying the $D_{k-1}$ indice data.
+Since the lateral $1{\times}1$ submanifold projection preserves coordinate rows, $\mathrm{coords}(P_{k-1}) = S_{k-1}$ and each fused level has structural support exactly $S_{k-1}$; the fused stride-4 support equals $S_2$. \end{proposition}

+The proof, with two scope remarks (on which operator's indice data defines the coordinate map, and on the proposition formalizing the library's indice-cache contract rather than a library-independent fact), appears in Appendix~\ref{app:proof}.

+For any fusion operator at level $k$ with nonempty fused support we define the \emph{support-inflation factor} $\iota_k = |\mathrm{coords}(\text{fused})| / |S_k|$ and the \emph{extraneous-support fraction} $\varepsilon_k = |\mathrm{coords}(\text{fused}) \setminus S_k| / |\mathrm{coords}(\text{fused})|$.
+Proposition~\ref{prop:support} gives $\iota_k = 1$ and $\varepsilon_k = 0$ for the fused levels $k \in \{2, 3\}$ by construction; transpose fusion can yield $\iota_k > 1$ because every overlapping kernel tap generates an output site, and Section~\ref{sec:efficiency} measures its realized cumulative effect on the detection head.
+As an implementation certificate we assert coordinate equality between the fused pyramid and the stored backbone supports at runtime over the development-validation split (103{,}672 frames checked, zero violations observed).